agda/agda/doc/user-manual/language/instance-arguments.lagda.rst

     mempty : ∀ {a} {A : Set a} {{_ : Monoid A}} → A
     mempty {{mon}} = Monoid.mempty mon

 Although record types are a natural fit for Haskell-style type classes, you can use instance arguments with data types to good effect.
-See the `examples`_ below.
+See the :ref:`instance-arguments-examples` below.

+.. _declaring-instances:

 Declaring instances
 ~~~~~~~~~~~~~~~~~~~